-Secondly, examining colonial subjects' petitioning to Parliament and other authorities provides a new perspective on contestation within the nineteenth-century empire, recently highlighted by Antoinette Burton and Priyamvada Gopal.
-On the one hand, as De and Travers have written of South Asia, "petitioning was a mechanism for state-centralization, institution-building and the bureaucratization of state-power" through incorporating subjects as supplicants; at the same time, petitioning could be "a potent vehicle for unpredictably creative forms of protest, dissent and political agency, and for the forging of new political communities."
-This article highlights how a universal right of British subjects held vastly different opportunities, given the constraints and contexts of material resources, legal contexts, and other political rights enjoyed by those pursuing collective action in different colonies.
+and Travers have written of South Asia, "petitioning was a mechanism for state-centralization, institution-building and the bureaucratization of state-power" through incorporating subjects as supplicants; at the same time, petitioning could be "a potent vehicle for unpredictably creative forms of protest, dissent, and political agency, and for the forging of new political communities."
+This article highlights how a universal right of British subjects held vastly different opportunities given the constraints and contexts of material resources, legal contexts, and other political rights enjoyed by those pursuing collective action in different colonies.
 The openness of petitioning exposed the convoluted ways in which colonial constitutionalism, supposedly variegated by territory and tradition, was the product of arbitrary intermediaries and racist partiality.
-At a time when white subjects in Britain and settler colonies increasingly deployed petitioning as an expressive form of political representation, imperial authorities were more likely to assume that colonized peoples of colour should confine their petitions to transactional requests.
+At a time when white subjects in Britain and settler colonies increasingly deployed petitioning as an expressive form of political representation, imperial authorities were more likely to assume that colonized peoples of color should confine their petitions to transactional requests.